qloudable/qloudable-help/create-demo-lab-help.md

 Enter the message that will appear when a user's demo lab deployment fails for whatever reason.
 This message will be viewed by the customer.

+**Tip:** A good default failure message is: "Sorry, your demo lab deployment has failed.
+Please try again later or contact us for support."

 ![failure message](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-ad_failure-message.gif)

 ### Concurrency Limit Message

 Enter the message that will appear when a user has reached their concurrency limit.
 This message will be viewed by the customer.

+**Tip:** A good default concurrency limit message is: "Sorry, there are too many demo labs active right now.
+Please wait a bit and try again later.
+Thanks for your interest!"

 ![concurrency message](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-ad_concurrency-message.gif)

-### User Demo Lab Limit Message
+### Demo Lab Per User Limit Message

 Enter the message that will appear when a user reaches their limit of total demo labs deployments.
 This message will be viewed by the customer.

+**Tip:** A good default demo lab per user limit message is: "Sorry, you have reached the maximum number of demo lab deployments allowed.
+Please contact us for more information."

 ![user limit message](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-ad_user-limit-message.gif)

-### Outputs
+### Demo Lab Access Details & Outputs

-These fields can customize and control how users view the demo lab output parameters.
-List the title of the output, followed by the output parameter value (e.g. This is the password: {password}).
+In this text box, you can add and customize the demo lab access details and template output parameters that are displayed to the user once the demo lab is ready.
+You can use HTML inline formatting to customize your text (**e.g.** <b>**bold text**</b> and line breaks <br>).

+To dynamically populate this field with the output parameters from the main demo lab template, type the value of the output surrounded by double curly brackets (**e.g.** Here is the password: **{{LabPassword}}** ).
+This will automatically add the *LabPassword* output parameter from the template to your demo lab access details.

+**Tip:** Make sure you type the output values correctly, and with proper casing.

 ![outputs](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-ad_outputs.gif)